MateoRami/sdfjlk-jsdfklksdja-kfjdafoieafjndvhrajnl12321343454123/replit.md

   * Improved Sudoku grid with thick borders between 3x3 blocks and thin borders between cells
   * Fixed border alignment issues ensuring proper block separation
   * Changed to uniform 4-sided borders for selected cells using border-4 instead of ring-4
+  * Added number highlighting feature: selecting any cell (including locked cells) highlights all cells with the same number in light blue
 - June 24, 2025.
 Room system improvements:
   * Room name now serves as the access code - no more random codes
   * Users can create rooms with custom names that others can join directly